mristin/bukvarko/README.md

 Bukvarko
 ========
-Bukvarko helps your kids learn the alphabet in a fun way.
+Bukvarko helps your kids learn the alphabet in a fun way with synthetic speech.

 My son started learning how to read and write so I created this simple game to make the task easier for him.
 Different animals are shown as "questions" and